elastisys/compliantkubernetes-apps/release/README.md

 1. If there were any changes in the QA branch the script should've prompted you with some cherry-pick commands that you should run.
     When you've run those commands you should create a PR from this branch to main so all QA fixes is merged back to main.

+1. Update public release notes.

+    When a released is published the public [user-facing release notes](https://github.com/elastisys/compliantkubernetes/blob/main/docs/compliantkubernetes/release-notes/ck8s.md) needs to be updated.
+The new release needs to be added and the list can be trimmed down to only include the supported versions.

+    Add bullet points of major changes within the cluster that affects the user as defined [here](https://compliantkubernetes.io/user-guide/).
+This includes any change within the cluster that may impact the user experience, for example new or updated feature, or the deprecation of features.

 ## Patch releases

 1. Check out the release branch you want to create a release for: